-1. What types of information are protected under data privacy laws?
+What types of information are protected under data privacy laws?

-Data privacy includes the control, use and disclosure of Personally Identifiable Information (PII).
+Data privacy includes the control, use and disclosure of Personally Identifiable information (PII).
 PII includes any data that alone, or in combination with other information, can identify an individual.
 Examples include name, email, phone number, address, social security number, social or financial account information, or tracking information such as IP address or specific GPS location data.

-3. How can you protect the data privacy of others in the workplace?
+How can you protect the data privacy of others in the workplace?

-4. What are the risks of data privacy violations?
+What are the risks of data privacy violations?

 Celebrate Data Privacy Day by carefully and respectfully guarding the information and data entrusted to you.
-You can also help protect data privacy by limiting the information you share with others through social media and other online forums.
+You can also help protect data privacy by limiting the information you share about others through social media and other online forums.
 For tips on protecting your personal data check here.